ba424/optimisationUROP/README.md

 6. Follow the instructutions and proceed with the application.

 ## Miscellaneous
 The `Archive` folder includes previous copies of files for testing and reference purposes.
-The `Pictures` folder includes the images used in the front-end in the prgram.
+The `Pictures` folder includes the images used in the front-end in the program.

 ## References
 1. Chan, L. et al. (2022) ‘Investigating positive and negative qualities of human-in-the-loop optimization for designing interaction techniques’, CHI Conference on Human Factors in Computing Systems [Preprint]. doi:10.1145/3491102.3501850.